-At Southlake Regional Health Centre, Ethics involves determining the best course of action when presented with difficult moral or values-based choices.
+Ethics involves determining the best course of action when presented with difficult moral or values-based choices.
 At Southlake, our Ethics Team supports those facing such choices by helping them think through the various aspects of the decision and developing options for action.
-The options are then weighed against each other to determine which option is the best in the given situation.
+The options are then compared with each other to determine which option is the best in the given situation.

 The Ethics Service

-The Southlake Ethics Service uses a ‘hub and spoke’ model.
-One Ethicist and a group of Ethics Facilitators respond to requests for consults, education and awareness-raising.
+An Ethicist and a group of Ethics Facilitators respond to requests for consults, education, and awareness-raising.
 Our Ethicist is available at 905-895-4521, ext.
 6425.
 The Ethics Facilitators are members of staff with other primary professional roles who have had additional training in facilitating ethical reflection.
 We support staff, physicians, patients and families to support ethical decision-making throughout the hospital.

 Requests for consultation or education

-- During non-business hours, call extension 2216 (Locating) and ask them to page the Administrator-on-call.
+- During non-business hours, call ext.
+2216 (Locating) and ask them to page the Administrator-on-call

 - Email the Ethicist at email@example.com